Just How Strong is Carbon Fiber?

 The stiffness and strength of a laminated carbon fiber epoxy sheet or plate are determined by:

-- The material properties of the carbon fiber
+- The carbon fiber material properties

 - The layup schedule of the fibers (fiber orientation, weave type and thickness of laminate plies)